 Health Forms.
-Approved applicants are to complete and return certain health forms during the Registration process: an emergency authorization form is to be completed in all cases and turned in together with a medical history report.
+Approved applicants are to complete certain health forms during the Registration process: an emergency authorization form is to be completed in all cases and submitted along with a medical history report.
 The University reserves the right to require a medical report from the applicant's physician where questions about physical or mental health emerge.
+On campus applicants are required to submit an immunization record prior to being placed by the Housing office.

 Confirmation Deposit.
 An enrollment confirmation deposit must be submitted by all students accepted for admission.
 Residence hall students must submit an additional deposit to hold a room.
-The priority deadline for deposits is May 1st for the fall semester and December 1st for the spring semester.
+The priority deadline for deposits is May 1 for the fall semester and December 1 for the spring semester.
 Deposits and confirmations of enrollment plans should be submitted as early as possible.
-Deposits for fall semester enrollment are refundable or deferrable to a future semester upon written notice of cancellation or deferral received by August 1st.
+Deposits for fall semester enrollment are refundable or deferrable to a future semester upon written notice of cancellation or deferral received by July 15.
 Those canceling for the spring semester must give written notice of cancellation or deferral by December 15 to receive a refund or to defer the deposit to a future semester.
 Thereafter refunds are granted only for reasons of extreme illness or emergency, as verified by the Admissions Office.